Is It Safe To Drive In A Storm?

 Is it safe to drive in a storm?

-You should always check weather reports to see how severe a storm is.
-Different areas of the country will be affected differently depending on the quality of the roads, severity of the storm, remoteness, and terrain.
-If you live in an area which frequently floods, or somewhere with muddy and/or steep roads, then you will likely have far more problems to face than those who live in a well-connected city with access to services.
+- If you live in an area which frequently floods, or somewhere with muddy and/or steep roads, then you will likely have far more problems to face than those who live in a well-connected city with access to services.

-Regardless of where you live, however, wet weather in general can present plenty of problems to a driver.
-Now, add high wind speeds, excessive downpours, cold, and prolonged weather damage to infrastructure and you’ve got quite the collection of nasty threats to both driver and car.
-Make sure to keep up to date with any news of damage to infrastructure, services or communications.
+- Regardless of where you live, however, wet weather in general can present plenty of problems to a driver.
+Now, add high wind speeds, excessive downpours, cold, and prolonged weather damage to infrastructure, and you’ve got quite the collection of nasty threats to both driver and car.

 Reduced visibility

 It might seem obvious that heavy rain reduces visibility.
-However, other things to consider are heavy splashes from other vehicles and mud being kicked up from your own and other driver’s wheels.
-Windscreen wipers may struggle to remove these kinds of thicker residues from windows or can spread them across the screen making it hard to see the road ahead.
+However, other things to consider are heavy splashes from other vehicles and mud being kicked up from your own and other drivers’ wheels.
+Windscreen wipers may struggle to remove these kinds of thicker residues from windows or can spread them across the screen, making it hard to see the road ahead.

-Make sure to check your windscreen wipers to see if they are working properly.
+- Make sure to check your windscreen wipers to see if they are working properly.
 Inspect the blades, give them a test run, and make sure there is screenwash in the reservoir.
-You may not feel you’ll need it if it’s wet, but mud and other residues may not be removed without it.
-You should also check your wipers regularly for signs that they may be broken, such as juddering, streaks, or reduced contact with the screen, and get them replaced.
-Also, make sure to turn on your dipped headlights and to make sure they are working properly.
+You may not feel you’ll need it if “the rain will wash it off anyway”, but mud and other residues often need the degreasing of window cleaner to be properly removed.

 Puddles and potholes

-If you notice any damage to your tyres or suspension you will need to get it fixed as soon as possible and you should not travel in wet weather if you suspect your wheels may be overly worn.
+- If you notice any damage to your tyres or suspension, you will need to get it fixed as soon as possible, and you should not travel in wet weather if you suspect your wheels may be overly worn.

 Slipping and stopping

-It’s important to make sure you have appropriate tread depth and to check your tyre health and age.
-Different types of tyres are better suited for different types of weather and depending on the time of year and your location you may need to consider getting a different set of tyres.
+- It’s important to make sure you have appropriate tread depth and to check your tyre health and age.
+Different types of tyres are better suited for different types of weather, and depending on the time of year and your location, you may need to consider getting a different set of tyres.

 Flooding and breaking down